infominer33/infominer33.github.io/research/notes-on-github-pages.md

   > The strict minimum for the master picture is 70x70.
 Your picture is 225x225, which is ok.
 However, it is recommended to use a picture of at least 260x260.
 If you still want to use your picture, some of the derivated favicons will not be generated, such as the high resolution tile for Windows 8 / IE 11.
 * <a href="http://ogp.me" target="_blank">ogp.me</a> - Open Graph Webpage (really good resource for Facebook and beyond. great links at bottom.)

+Once you get deep enough, this stuff starts to get frustrating and you gotta learn meta-tags, which is down in the next section.

 ### Twitter

 * <a href="https://cards-dev.twitter.com/validator" target="_blank">Twitter Card Validator</a>